BouncingPixel/Node-Template-Basic-/README.md

   The log level to output and store.
 Defaults to `debug`.
 - `port`
   The port to run on.
 Defaults to `3000`.
 Heroku and Openshift will have this set for you.
-- `maxFailTries`
-  The maximum number of failed login attempts before locking an account.
-Defaults to `3`.
-- `maxLockTime`
-  The maximum length of time an account may be locked out.
-Defaults to `1 hour`.
 - `requireHTTPS`
   Set to true if the site should use HTTPS in all URLs (such as canonical).
 Defaults to `false`.
 - `httpsRedirect`